brpthomas/prototypal-inheritance-js/README.md

-# Sample Teach - Prototyopal Inheritance
+# Sample Teach - Prototypal Inheritance

 ## Recap
 What have we covered so far?